Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

 Really when it comes down to it there is two control schemes only.
 A menu control scheme and the ingame control scheme.
 Since two of three are the menu version I can use a bool as the argument and the menu version will be true.
-Also lets rename it to getInput as I have decided to have it just return an int depending on what key is pressed with any result that doesn't do anything returning -1.
+Also lets rename it to getInput as I have decided to make it just return an int depending on what key is pressed and results that don't do something returning -1.
 The actual function code will be a simple switch statement.
 Code for both the change to the call and the implementation are just below.